asha77/cisco_parser/README.md

 # YACPS = Yet Another Cisco Parser Script  (aka Cisco parser)

-YACPS is a python cli script used to extract various information from configs and diagnostic commands output from cisco network devices (mainly switches).
+YACPS is a python cli script for extracting various information from configs and diagnostic commands output on cisco network devices (mostly on switches).
-Script use text files with configuration asnd result of commands executed on devices - one file per device.
+Script use text files with saved configuration and output from commands  - one file per device.
 It tries to process all files in a given folder.
 File name and order of commands does not matters.
 List of recommended commands provided [here](https://github.com/asha77/cisco_parser/blob/master/README.md#list-of-recommended-commands-to-be-collected-from-devices-required-commands-are-in-bold).
+Commands can be done manually on devices, but it is strongly recommended to use automated data collection (another script, utility, ansible, etc.) to do this job.
+It should made

 ## Features